 Want to know what it looks like in your inbox?

 Want to get an automated email like the one above, but featuring your company logo?
 Just put your email address in this box.
-You won’t be added to a list, and you’ll just receive a single, example email.
+You’ll receive a single, example email.
 (Note – ideally a proper company email.
 If you use a Gmail or Hotmail address, for example, you’ll get a photo of me wearing a Gmail or Hotmail tshirt…).
 And we’ll add you to our quarterly newsletter of cool marketing news and discounts.
 Single-click unsubscribe if you don’t like it!

 What we learned

 - Beyond avoiding the spam filter, it’s worth thinking about sales emails as a sales funnel.
 What do you need to do to get them to the next stage?
 The first stage is just opening the email in the first place.
 The second stage is grabbing their attention.
 The third stage is making them read your pitch etc etc etc.

 - On that note, at every stage think to yourself “What would make me open an email?
 What would grab my attention?
 What would make me read the next sentence?”.
 There’s a famous tech journalist that says he receives over 1,000 emails a day, and that the best way to get him to even open your email is to put a massive, all-caps, filthy swearword in the Subject line! 😉